syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericTextBox/Number-Formatting.md

 The value of the SfNumericTextBox can be parsed based on the `ParsingMode` property.

 N> The `ParsingMode` is of type Parsers containing enum values of Double and Decimal.
-The default Value for `ParsingMode` is Double.
+The default value for `ParsingMode` is Double.

 {% tabs %}